 Brain and hands

 "After my studies in Environmental Technology, I went to work for an consultancy in the field of Aquifer thermal energy storages (ATES).
 At that time, I knew for sure I wanted to know everything about groundwater.
 That’s why I started a Master’s in Hydrology at the University of Wageningen where I had the opportunity to combine modelling with fieldwork, such as drilling and installing monitoring wells.
 For me this is much more fascinating than only interpreting datasets.
 Fortunately, research at TNO also gives these opportunities .
 We regularly take the time to ‘read’ core samples in our laboratory.
 If you see the soil samples with your own eyes, you get much more feeling for the research.
 It’s wonderful to work with your hands and, at the same time, use your brain in relation to the composition and water permeability of the subsurface."

 Draw your own plan

 "The Geological Survey is almost entirely composed of specialists – even the project leaders and consultants are specialists.
 We’re given plenty of scope to go deeper and to develop ourselves in our field by gaining lots of research experience.
-Even if you’re a junior, like me, you’re given complete freedom to draw up your own plan.
+Even if you’re a starter, you’re given complete freedom to draw up your own plan.
 Showing initiative is appreciated and encouraged.
 If you see an opportunity, seize it.
 If you have a good idea, go for it.
 That’s how I’m involved working hard within TNO to make groundwater information accessible online.
 And I’m not even a professor.
 Everyone’s opinion is important at TNO, regardless of your position in the organisation.
 If you know what your strength is, a lot is possible at TNO."

 My own back garden